 Automatic Flags Bi-Trifocal, Progressive, Reading Glasses (optional) when you set the below flag:

 You click the second flag so you will get a popup windows like the below when a pair of readers have been detected.

 Manual Flags Sunglasses, Scratched, For Male, For Female, Either Male or Female, For child.
 Reading glasses is manual when you clear the above option.

-Here you can select the frame size.
+As you can see in Figure 16 here you can select the frame size.
 It is assumed that small is 65mm, Medium is 67mm and large is 70mm.
-You can also enter the actual PD or you it is automatically entered by some lensmeters.
+You can also enter the actual PD or it is automatically entered by some lensmeters.